 In our implementations of the methods our aim was not to conduct a formal comparison, but instead to illustrate how they can be applied.
+Some simulation based comparisons of the methods discussed in this paper have been conducted elsewhere \citep{munch_jossl_2025, wolock_framework_2024}.
 We considered using both a relatively simple set of candidate learners and a richer set of learners.
 In practice, using a diverse set of learners is a good idea, as it results in lower correlation between the errors from different models, which is desirable \citep{brown_diversity_2005}.
-For example, \cite{wey_combining_2015} suggested that including lots of similar models (e.g different Cox models, with different ways of entering the covariates) is not advisable, as the predictions from these models will be highly correlated.
-An overview of machine learning algorithms for survival data is provided by \cite{MLSA2025}.
-Some simulation based comparisons of the methods discussed in this paper have been conducted elsewhere \citep{munch_statelearner_2024, wolock_framework_2024}.
-In practice, the choice between different methods, and of the candidate learners to be included, is likely to be based on practical considerations, including computational.
+For example, \citet{wey_combining_2015} suggested that including lots of similar models (e.g different Cox models, with different ways of entering the covariates) is not advisable, as the predictions from these models will be highly correlated.
+An overview of machine learning algorithms for survival data is provided by \citet{MLSA2025}.
+In practice, the choice between different SL methods, and the choice of candidate learners to be included, is likely to be based on practical considerations, including computational.